Dennis Kruppke

 Dennis Kruppke (born 1 April 1980) is a German former professional footballer who played as a midfielder or forward.

 Career

 Kruppke was born in Münster.
-He joined Bundesliga side SC Freiburg from VfB Lübeck in 2003.
+He joined the Bundesliga side SC Freiburg from VfB Lübeck in 2003.
 He made his debut in the German first-tier on 2 August 2003, in a match against Bayer Leverkusen.

 He returned to Lübeck for a six-month loan in January 2007.
 After this loan he played again for SC Freiburg, but was transferred to Eintracht Braunschweig, then playing in the Regionalliga Nord, in January 2008.
 Kruppke went on to captain the team to promotions to the 2.
 Bundesliga in 2011 and the Bundesliga in 2013.
-After eight seasons in Braunschweig, he retired at the end of the 2014–15 season due to a knee injury.
+After eight seasons with Braunschweig, he retired at the end of the 2014–15 season due to a knee injury.